coderehan/Android-Security-Interview-Preparation/README.md

 ❓ What is a Man-in-the-Middle attack?

-A MITM attacker attempts to position themselves between the client and server.
+A MITM attack occurs when an attacker tries to position themselves between the client and server.

 Android App
      ↓
   Attacker
      ↓
    Server